-In review, The Courier-Mail is a newspaper that utilizes journalists for local news and for international news they source the AP as well as News Corp writers.
-There is moderate use of loaded words in headlines such as this: Election timetable sharpens MPs’ minds.
+In review, The Courier-Mail is a newspaper that utilizes journalists for local news, and for international news, they source the AP as well as News Corp writers.
+There is the moderate use of loaded words in headlines such as this: Election timetable sharpens MPs’ minds.
 Sourcing for this article comes from the least biased AP.
-When it comes to USA news The Courier-Mail does not have a favorable opinion of USA President Donald Trump, but this does not convey a right or left bias as many affiliated with the right-center are opposed to President Trump.
+When it comes to USA news The Courier-Mail does not have a favorable opinion of USA President Donald Trump, but this does not convey a right or left bias as many affiliated with the right-center is opposed to President Trump.
 However, when it comes to Australian politics, they tend to favor a more free market right leaning policy.

 Overall, we rate the Courier-Mail Right-Center biased based on story selection that slightly favors the right and High for factual reporting based on proper sourcing.
 (4/29/2017) Updated (D. Van Zandt 04/09/2023)